costbio/PocketHunter/README.md

-# CLI Tool for Trajectory Analysis and Pocket Detection
+# PocketHunter: A command-line tool for pocket detection in biomolecular simulation trajectories

 **IMPORTANT:** This tool is currently under development, and may contain serious bugs.
 Use it at your own risk.